 I frequently perform around Seattle and Washington State, individually or as part of a duo, trio, quartet or larger ensemble.
 While my formal training is classical, I am equally comfortable with new music and other forms of musical expression.
 I am a member of The Desperate, an indie punk-rock band that plays in a variety of venues.
-I have performed with such other professional groups as the Seattle Modern Orchestra. and the Yakima Symphony Orchestra and the Pacifica Chamber Orchestra.
+I have performed with such other professional groups as the Seattle Modern Orchestra, the Yakima Symphony Orchestra and the Pacifica Chamber Orchestra.
 I can put together a quartet, or a bigger or smaller group, to perform at your event.
 Contact me for details.

 I teach students of all ages individually or collectively, privately or institutionally.
 Currently, I teach violin and viola at Holy Names Academy in Seattle.

 In addition to performing and teaching, I also have composed original works.
 Click here to hear me perform a piece I wrote for viola and two violins, Déjà Vu of Nostalgic Dreams (I’m the one in the middle).

 I am ABD (All But Dissertation) for a Doctor of Musical Arts degree in strings performance at the University of Washington School of Music in Seattle, where I also received my Master of Music degree.
 I also have been a graduate teaching assistant.
 My duties have included chamber music coaching, viola teaching and management of a special instruments collection.

 One ensemble I helped form, the Daana String Quartet, won a once-every-two-year competition to become the School of Music scholarship ensemble for the 2015-2016 school year.
 Watch and listen to us play in a concert by clicking here .
 (I’m the one on the right).
 Our ensemble was profiled in The Seattle Times.
 To see that article, click here.
 In 2016 we also won the Washington State college chamber music competition of the Music Teachers National Association.